Get Involved at LINGUIST ListGraduate Assistantships and Student Employment

-Internships are generally available for a three-month period between May and August, 30 to 40 hours per week, and interns receive a modest stipend.
+Internships are generally available for a three-month period between May and August.
+We are able to make specific arrangements for interns who have other time preferences due to their semester schedules.
+The internships can be 20 to 29 hours per week, and interns can receive a modest stipend.
 Housing is not provided, although The LINGUIST List team and the local linguistics students and faculty at Indiana University in Bloomington can provide some assistance in locating accommodations.
 International applicants are encouraged, but must have or obtain an appropriate visa, i.e. one that permits them to work, study, or intern in the US.

 The LINGUIST List welcomes volunteers with an aptitude in linguistics and technology.
 If you are in the Bloomington area and able to commit to at least 10 hours per week, contact us about volunteer opportunities during the entire year!

 The LINGUIST Team